diewaldnicole/dsia_big_data/index.md

 ### Improve overall Performance by using Parallel Computation

-An additional improvement in performance is expected if the process can be parallelized.
-Therefore, parallelization based on a Medium article (https://medium.com/@mjschillawski/quick-and-easy-parallelization-in-python-32cb9027e490) is tested.
+An additional improvement in performance is expected if the **process can be parallelized**.
+Therefore, parallelization based on a Medium article (https://medium.com/@mjschillawski/quick-and-easy-parallelization-in-python-32cb9027e490) is tested, using the **Parallel package**.

-The block below uses the multiprocessing package to get the number of cores available on the hardware.
+The block below uses the multiprocessing package to show the number of cores available on the hardware.

 ```python
 import multiprocessing